tingtron/hiring-engineers/blog/blog.md

 ![Error Monitor](090_Hot_Error_Monitor.png)

-Reulsting Error Events and following automatic resoltution notification appear in the the Datadog Events area.
+The resulsting Error Events and the related automatic Error Resolution notification appear in the the Datadog Events area.

 ![Error Event](092_Hot_Error_Event.png)